thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

     * ...
   * Semicolon

-Because of that we don't produce an `Ast` out of `desugar_let`, we can't.
+Because of that we don't produce an `Ast` out of `desugar_let`.
+We lack the syntax with which to do so.
-Instead, we produce a pair consisting of our identifier, and it's definition, relying on `desugar_expr` to turn those into a full `Ast`.
+Instead, we produce a pair comprising an identifier and it's definition, relying on `desugar_expr` to turn those into a full `Ast`.
 We'll extract our pair from the children of our `Let` node:

 ```rs